Nditah/node-graphql-lesson-03/README.md

 🔷  Step 9 — Creating the GitHub Repository

-🔷  Step 10 — Deploying to App Platform
+🔷  Step 10 — Modifying the Student Model and Adding the More Models

-The Github repository of this project will be shared later on.
+The Github repository of this project can be found [here](https://github.com/Nditah/node-graphql-lesson-03.git).

 ## Prerequisites

-Node.js v10 to v14
+- Node.js v10 to v14
-Docker installed on your computer (to run the PostgreSQL database locally).
+- Docker installed on your computer (to run the PostgreSQL database locally).
-Basic familiarity with JavaScript, Node.js, GraphQL, and PostgreSQL is helpful, but not strictly required for this tutorial.
+- Basic familiarity with Node.js is helpful, but not strictly required for this lesson.

 ## Step 1 — Creating the Node.js Project

-In this step, you will set up a Node.js project with npm and install the dependencies apollo-server and graphql.
+In this step, you will set up a Node.js project with npm and install the dependencies [apollo-server](https://www.apollographql.com/docs/apollo-server/getting-started/) and graphql.

 This project will be the foundation for the GraphQL API that you’ll build and deploy throughout this tutorial.